carolinyat/carolinyat/README.md

 <p>Hello!
 I'm Caroliny Abreu!
 But you can call me Carol 😁 <br> I'm a Software Engineer, graduated at Inatel.</p>

-<h4>🌱 Learning and Sharing</h4>
-<p>I am always looking for opportunities to learn new concepts, develop practical skills, and collaborate with the tech community.
-I strive to share my knowledge and contribute to projects, fostering growth both for myself and others.</p>

 </br>

 <p>